 Spanish Immigration Law considers that those individuals who can demonstrate their arraigo in the country have the right to regularize their situation in Spain.
 This means that you are attached to the place where you live.
 This may include having social and family ties, currently having or having had a job, or otherwise participating in society.

-There are four types of arraigo that you can claim:
+There are five types of arraigo that you can claim:

 Arraigo Social (Social Roots)

-Obtaining residency by “social roots” is a way to regularize your status after living in Spain for a period of time, through a work contract with particular characteristics.
+Obtaining residency by “social roots” is a way to regularize your status after living in Spain for a period of time.

-In order to request a residency permit for “social roots”, you must meet the following requirements:
+In order to request a residency permit via “social roots”, you must meet the following requirements:

-• Being able to prove that you have lived three years and one day in Spain.
-For this, you will need to present all the needed documents with a date on them and with your full name to prove that you have effectively been here.
+- Being able to prove that you have lived two years and one day in Spain.
+For this, you will need to present all the necessary documents with a date on them and with your full name to prove that you have effectively been here.
 Therefore, it is very important to have the “padrón”, a census certificate from the municipality where you live in or have lived in for the last three years (⇒ ch.
 3.1 Empadronamiento).
 If you have left Spain, that absence cannot exceed 90 days.

-• Having an “informe de arraigo” (rootedness report), a document that proves your integration in Spain, in the eyes of the government.
-This includes learning the language, having social and family ties there, as well as, for example, having or having had a job or participating in society.
+- Having a social report, a document that proves your integration in Spain, in the eyes of the government.
+This can include learning the language, having social and family ties in Spain, as well as having participated in social organisations.
 This report is issued by the social services of the municipality where you are registered (⇒ ch.
 13. Glossary).

 Residence on the basis of “social roots” is valid for one year.
 At the end of this period, you can apply for a residence permit or a residence and work permit if you meet the requirements (this also applies to “work-related roots”).